mikegowen/react-starter/README.md

 Nodemon monitors your server files and automatically restart it when changes are made.
 It's best to install this globally since you can use it for all of your Node apps.

+## Install CORS

+`npm install cors`

+This permits your client to talk to your server even though they are not in the same domain.

 ## Create a server folder

 `mkdir server`